What goes into preparing for a state dinner with Queen Elizabeth II at Windsor Castle? You'd be amazed.

 About twice a year, Queen Elizabeth II hosts a State Banquet in honor of a visiting head of state.
 In recent years, at least one of those banquets has been at Windsor Castle.
 The amount of preparation, counting the cutlery and polishing the silver that goes into entertaining 160 guests at the Queen's table is, frankly mind-boggling.

-Check out these wild statistics and you will never complain about loading the dishwasher again:
+Check out these wild statistics about what goes on when company comes to dinner at the Queen's house.
+You will never complain about loading the dishwasher again:

 1. Windsor Castle guests dine at a massive mahogany table